-Access Innovation Holdings Limited ACN 122 058 708 (the Company) and each of its subsidiaries and consolidated entities (together, the Group and each a Group Member) are committed to conducting business with honesty and integrity.
+Al-Media Technologies Limited ACN 122 058 708 (the Company) and each of its subsidiaries and consolidated entities (together, the Group and each a Group Member) are committed to conducting business with honesty and integrity.
+The Group encourages openness in all personal interactions and seeks to encourage a 'speak-up culture' that prizes honesty, accuracy and reliability.

 As part of this commitment, the Group will honor its obligation to protect from retaliation all eligible whistleblowers who come forward.